 At Hours of Highest Usage

-Steer clear of executing DBCC FREEPROCCACHE when the production server is experiencing heavy activity or peak use hours.
-When SQL Server recompiles execution plans, clearing the plan cache may have a temporary negative impact on query performance and can cause issues for users accessing the database.
+Avoid executing DBCC FREEPROCCACHE when the production server is experiencing heavy activity or peak use hours.
+When SQL Server recompiles execution plans, clearing the plan cache may temporarily negatively impact query performance and cause issues for users accessing the database.

 Without Examining

-Please make sure you fully test the effects of DBCC FREEPROCCACHE on performance in a non-production environment before implementing it in a production setting.
-Executing the order without first testing may have unexpected implications and disrupt important business processes.
+Please make sure you thoroughly test the effects of DBCC FREEPROCCACHE on performance in a non-production environment before implementing it in a production setting.
+Executing the order without first testing may have unexpected implications and disrupt essential business processes.

 Often and Superfluously